-default risk The risk that a borrower will not pay the interest and/or principal on a loan as it becomes due.
+default risk The risk that a borrower may not pay the interest and/or principal on a loan when it becomes due.
 If the issuer defaults, investors receive less than the promised return on the bond.
-Default risk is influenced by both the financial strength of the issuer and the terms of the bond contract, especially whether collateral has been pledged to secure the bond.
+Default risk is influenced by the financial strength of the issuer and also by the terms of the bond contract, especially whether collateral has been pledged to secure the bond.
 The greater the default risk, the higher the bond's yield to maturity.

-default risk premium (DRP) The risk that a borrower will not pay the interest and/or principal on a loan as they become due.
-Thus, a default risk premium (DRP) is added to the real risk-free rate to compensate investors for bearing default risk.
+default risk premium (DRP) The premium added to the real risk-free rate to compensate investors for the risk that a borrower may fail to pay the interest and/or principal on a loan when they become due.